abhigya-maskay/prompts/persona/component_designer_persona.md

 ## Glossary
 - Context boundary: The conceptual limit where a component’s responsibilities and invariants hold; crossing it requires explicit collaboration (messages, calls, events).
-- Latency domain: The expected responsiveness zone a component operates within (in-process, intra-service, cross-network), guiding dependency choices and test scope.
+- Latency domain: The expected responsiveness zone a component operates within (in-process, intra-service, cross-network), guiding dependency choices.
 - Acyclic dependencies: A directed dependency graph with no cycles; changes flow in one direction to avoid tight coupling and fragile designs.